acumos/security-verification/security-verification-service/docs/design.rst

 Architecture
 ------------

-The following diagram illustrates the integration of S-V into an Acumos platform:
+The following diagram illustrates the integration of SV into an Acumos platform.
+The items in gray are planned for future releases.

 .. image:: images/security-verification-arch.png